Scotstarvit Tower

 Scotstarvit (Tarvit Tower) is a very fine and complete ashlar tower built on a rock outcrop, L-shaped in plan, the arched doorway leads to the vaulted ground floor, and the corbels survive for the missing wooden entresol floor.

-The turnpike stair in the wing leads to the first floor hall with its large fireplace, windows with seats, slop-chute and laird’s lug.
+The turnpike stair in the wing leads to the first-floor hall with its large fireplace, windows with seats, slop-chute, and laird’s lug.
 The ceiling is of timber.
-There are some carved stones on the floor here, one of 1723.
+There are some carved stones on the floor here, one from 1723.
 The second floor is again vaulted, the third having a missing timber ceiling.

-There may have been a dovecote in this storey, there being two block openings for birds in the walls.
-A fireplace which existed here is now incorporated in the Hill of Tarvit.
+There may have been a dovecote in this story, there being two block openings for birds in the walls.
+A fireplace that existed here is now incorporated into the Hill of Tarvit.

-The stair, which is 75 steps high, is followed up to the cap-house, with stone roof.
+The stair, which is 75 steps high, is followed up to the cap-house, with a stone roof.
 Over the doorway is a panel with the initials SIS DAD IS AD 1627.
-The parapet walk can be followed right round the tower, and the roof is of flagstones.
+The parapet walk can be followed right around the tower, and the roof is of flagstones.

 Directions: A916, Fife KY15.
 There are directions signs on the road that indicates Scotstarvit Tower.